plating, anodizing, & finishing Q&As since 1989

 - Charlotte, North Carolina

-You might get your husband a beautiful "coffee table book" for Christmas-- "Colouring, Bronzing & Patination of Metals" [link is to product info at Amazon], Donna.
+You might get your husband a beautiful "coffee table book" for Christmas-- "Colouring, Bronzing & Patination of Metals" [affil link on Amazon], Donna.
 There are an awful lot of shades of patinas, and if you are trying to match something you'll appreciate the hundreds of color plates and the alternative treatment methods.

 Ted Mooney, P.E.